 It seems like a normal song against common-sensical bad things, right?
 It indirectly is against what's happening in Gaza (starvation... genocide.) and directly against many stuff, but is it just that?
 Nope.

 This song is too relatable, and too needed, sadly.
-Though when the song was made we weren't exactly like now, right now, Chega, a far right political party in my country, is gaining traction.
-On the elections 5 days ago, they were the second most voted party, almost tying with the Socialist Party.
+Though when the song was made we weren't exactly like now, right now, the song is more needed than ever: Chega, a far right political party in my country, is gaining traction.
+On the elections 5 days ago, they were the third most voted party, almost tying with the Socialist Party.
+Chega won where I live.
 As Chega grows, with simplistic narratives and potentially hateful discourses, so does conservatorism.
 With that, racism, homophobia and xenophobia, and the normalization of them, grows, grows, and grows.
 In my class, I have a girl who, as far as I know, is homophobic and in favour of Israel "because of her religion", and 3 classmates who publicly follow Chega's leader André Ventura on social media. (though I have some girl classmates who are disgusted at André and even believing he'd make my country a dictatorship, which doesn't sound too wrong to believe.)

 For instance, one of the members currently in the parliament, Ricardo Lopes Reis, celebrated Odair Moniz's death.
 Odair Moreno Moniz was a Cape Verdean immigrant who, according to CNN Portugal, had a criminal record of drug trafficking and armed robbery, for which he had already served a prison sentence.
 He was shot in the early hours of morning, by the Portuguese police, after a night out partying.
 The police officer who shot Moniz had his gun license revoked.
 I see it as excessive personal defense.
 You can read about Moniz's killing and the outcoming riots here: https://en.wikipedia.org/wiki/Killing_of_Odair_Moniz.
 Anyways, celebrating a death of someone who died in an unjustifiable way doesn't sit quite right with me, even if Moniz was once a criminal.